C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 Yes.
 Scheduled runs use WordPress cron.
 For production reliability, a real system cron triggering `wp-cron.php` is recommended.

 == Changelog ==

+= 1.4.2 =
+* Fixed: Saving SSO settings without re-entering the Client Secret wiped the stored secret — the form never pre-fills the decrypted secret, so submitting with a blank field now preserves the existing value, matching the behaviour of the database password field.
+* Fixed: Plugin deactivation left the `ett_ph_history_tick` WP-Cron hook scheduled and the `ett_ph_cron_history_job_id` option in the database.
+Both are now cleaned up on deactivation.
+* Fixed: Job history table rendered with a malformed opening tag — the `<table>` element was missing its closing `>`, which caused the table headers to render incorrectly in strict browsers.
+* Security: EVE SSO Client Secret is no longer written into the page source.
+The secret field now always renders empty; a placeholder indicates whether a secret is already saved.
+This prevents the decrypted value from appearing in HTML source or browser developer tools.
+* Security: PDO connections to the external database now use real server-side prepared statements (`ATTR_EMULATE_PREPARES => false`), replacing the previous PHP-emulated parameterisation.

 = 1.4.1 =
 * Fixed: History fetch concurrency setting not saving — the Advanced performance form was not including the `history_batch_size` field in its AJAX request, so changes to that setting were silently discarded.